bevry-labs/filters/README.md

 ## Inactive

-> These filters I no longer care to maintain, as have no need for them.
+> These filters I no longer care to maintain, as I have no need for them.

 Replaced by the [Vanity](https://raw.githubusercontent.com/balupton/filters/master/filter-vanity.txt) filter: